lycfyi/dashmetrics/README.md

 Replace `yourusername` with your actual GitHub username in the URL above.

+## Contributing

+We welcome contributions to Dashmetrics!
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to get started.

+## Code of Conduct

+We are committed to fostering an open and welcoming environment.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for details on our code of conduct and how to report unacceptable behavior.

+## Security

+For information about our security policies and how to report security issues, please see our [Security Policy](SECURITY.md).

 ## License

-This project is licensed under the GNU Affero General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.